ucb-ee192/telemetry-pub/README.md

   uint8_t rx = telemetry_obj.read_receive();
   if (rx == '\n') {
     *inptr = '\0';  // optionally append the string terminator
-    // do something with the contents of inbuf here inptr = inbuf;  // reset the received byte pointer } else {
+    // do something with the contents of inbuf here, such as calling mbed-RPC. inptr = inbuf;  // reset the received byte pointer } else {
     *inptr = rx;